aaron-grau/curic/html-css/micro-projects/box_model/README.md

 ### Say cheese

 Now let's talk images.
-Have you seen [this video](nyt-front-page-video) showing how much the New York Times' front page has changed since 1852?
+Have you seen [this video][nyt-front-page-video] showing how much the New York Times' front page has changed since 1852?
 Long story short, images are an important part of modern web design!
 We run into some interesting problems with them in HTML/CSS.